-- Any person desiring to make a substantial alteration to a tree, including the owner of real property located within the Incorporated Village of Roslyn Harbor, the contract vendee or lessee of such real property or any duly authorized agent of such an owner, vendee or lessee.
+- Any person desiring to make a substantial alteration to a tree, including an owner of real property located within the Incorporated Village of Roslyn Harbor, a contract vendee or lessee of such real property or any duly authorized agent of such an owner, vendee or lessee.

 - GROWTH CHARACTERISTIC

 - The natural growing characteristic of any tree, including branch spread and distribution, branch height above ground and root spread and distribution.

 - Any individual, firm, partnership, association, corporation, company, public agency, public utility or organization of any kind, or agent thereof.

 - A building on the property used and occupied as a residence for which a certificate of occupancy has been obtained or is proposed to be obtained.

 - A tree designated by resolution of the Board of Trustees as being one that the Tree Committee should endeavor to preserve, due to it species, rarity or size.